Migraine IV Therapy in Arizona: Fast Relief at Your Door

 - RevivaGo mobile IV: Starting at $149, delivered to your door

 Most IV therapy is not covered by insurance, and that is true across the industry.
-But when you compare the out-of-pocket cost to an ER visit or even an urgent care co-pay after insurance, mobile IV therapy is often the most affordable option.
+But when you compare the out-of-pocket cost to an ER visit or even an urgent care co-pay after insurance, mobile IV therapy is often cheaper.

 How often should you get IV therapy for migraines?

-The right frequency depends on your situation.
+It depends on your situation.
 Some patients use migraine IV therapy only during acute episodes, booking a visit when a severe migraine strikes.
-Others schedule regular sessions (monthly or bi-weekly) as part of a hydration and wellness routine that may help reduce how often migraines occur.
+Others schedule regular sessions, monthly or bi-weekly, as part of a hydration routine that may help reduce how often migraines occur.

-Your provider can help you determine what makes sense based on your migraine history, triggers, and overall health.
-There is no one-size-fits-all answer, and we will never push you toward treatments you do not need.
+Your provider can help you figure out what makes sense based on your migraine history, triggers, and overall health.

 Can IV therapy prevent migraines?

-IV therapy is not a guaranteed migraine prevention method.
-However, maintaining proper hydration and magnesium levels may help reduce the frequency and severity of episodes for some people.
+No guarantee.
+But maintaining proper hydration and magnesium levels may help reduce how often and how badly migraines hit for some people.
 Research has shown that magnesium supplementation can decrease migraine occurrence, and IV delivery ensures your body actually absorbs the full dose.

-Think of regular IV hydration as one tool in your migraine management toolkit, alongside trigger tracking, sleep hygiene, stress management, and any medications prescribed by your neurologist.
+Think of regular IV hydration as one tool alongside trigger tracking, sleep hygiene, stress management, and whatever your neurologist prescribes.

 Is migraine IV therapy safe?